FreeRTOS/FreeRTOS-Kernel/portable/GCC/ATmegaxxxx/readme.md

     __malloc_heap_end = (char *)(RAMEND - __malloc_margin);
 ```
 Unfortunately in the repository there is nowhere sensible to include this statement as it should be included early in the `main()` function.

+For devices which can support __XRAM__ the user will need to tune the location of stack and heap according to their own requirements.

 <h3>Supported Devices</h3>